Co-Founder & Director

 Challenging.
 Methodical.
 Fulfilling.
 That’s how Art describes his role of managing Smith’s global distribution logistics, reverse logistics, anti-counterfeiting efforts, and corporate sustainability.

-Currently, Art is spearheading two major projects: the launch of Smithbuy’s website (and the large influx of inventory that has come in as a result), and renovating Smith’s Houston headquarters.
+Currently, Art is spearheading two major projects: securing a larger warehouse for our Amsterdam hub and renovating Smith’s Houston headquarters.

 But it’s all in a day’s work for Art.